GuilhermeWah/AIPersonas/app/src/main/java/com/example/aipersonas/readme.txt

 - **Dummy Data**: Currently, dummy personas have been added for testing the RecyclerView and UI flow.

 ## Work Yet to be Done
-- **Firebase Integration for Chat Storage**: Implement Firestore to save and retrieve conversations, allowing cross-device sync.
+OK ==>  **Firebase Integration for Chat Storage**: Implement Firestore to save and retrieve conversations, allowing cross-device sync.
-- **Persona Creation Feature**: Allow users to create custom personas through a form in the UI.
+OK ==>  **Persona Creation Feature**: Allow users to create custom personas through a form in the UI.
-- **Search Chat Feature**: Implement a search functionality for existing chats.
+------  **Search Chat Feature**: Implement a search functionality for existing chats.
-- **GTP API Integration**: Connect with OpenAI GPT to provide meaningful responses by personas during chat sessions.
+------  **GTP API Integration**: Connect with OpenAI GPT to provide meaningful responses by personas during chat sessions.
-- **Favorite/Delete Persona Feature**: Complete the implementation for long press actions on persona cards to favorite or delete.
+OK ===> **Favorite/Delete Persona Feature**: Complete the implementation for long press actions on persona cards to favorite or delete.

 #Architecture Database :
 Users (Collection)
 └── UserID (Document - based on uid)
     ├── Personas (Sub-Collection)